mne-tools/mne-cpp/doc/gh-pages/pages/learn/mneanonymize.md

 For all examples we will use MNE-CPP's sample data which can be found inside the project folder in `bin/MNE-sample-data/MEG/sample` folder.
 If you find that folder empty, please read `README.md` file inside `MNE-sample-data` folder.

 The easiest way to run `mne_anonymize` is by just running the application and using the GUI.
-Remember you can pre-initialize the options of the GUI through the command-line call.
-If you want, you can allways use the command-line mode, without GUI.
+Remember you can pre-initialize the options of the GUI through the command line call.
+If you want, you can allways use the command line mode, without GUI.
 For instance:

 For specifying an input file to anonymize: